berwinsingh/to-do-odin/README.md

 Current Known Bugs:
 1. While creating tasks, if you have selected and deselected priority once, the program will only keep that priority in mind instead of reverting to the default of Low.
-2. Unable to choose new priority on edit task popup.
-It always defaults to the priority that was previously set.
+2. Unable to assign the newly edited values when the edit confirmation button is clicked